roy-kalyan/roy-kalyan.github.io/_research/enumerate-maximal-quasi-cliques.md

 doesn’t satisfy the famous anti-monotone property, i.e., not every subset of a quasi-clique is a quasi-clique.
 As a result, it is difficult to devise effective techniques to prune the search space.

-We want to solve this problem by developing an exact algorithm, called QCE (stands for Quasi-Clique Enumerator) for dense subgraph enumeration.
-QCE will be a reverse search algorithm along with effective pruning techniques employed from graph theory.
-We anticipate that because of these pruning techniques, our algorithm will run significantly faster than our competitors as well as will take less or comparable amount of memory.
+We are developing an exact algorithm, called QCE (stands for Quasi-Clique Enumerator) for dense subgraph enumeration to solve this problem.
+QCE is a reverse search algorithm along with effective pruning techniques employed from graph theory.
+Because of these pruning techniques, our algorithm runs significantly faster than our competitors as well as takes less or comparable amount of memory.